UnitVectorY-Labs/ServiceAuthCentral/EXAMPLE.md

 **Manage Server**

 The manage server can be deployed as a Cloud Run service.
-It must utilize the same GCP Firestore collections utilizing the the `auth-datamodel-firestore` module with the `datamodel-firestore` Spring Boot profile.
+It must utilize the same GCP Firestore collections utilizing the the `datamodel-firestore` module with the `datamodel-firestore` Spring Boot profile.

 It requires the following environment variables.